-If you would like to know more, please get in touch with Jim Ronald (jmronald AT MARK gmail DOT com or 082-222-4445) or just come along to a meeting.
-You are welcome!
+The Hiroshima get-togethers are on hold in 2018 with the main focus on the annual Inter-University Scrabble Contest contest in December.
+If you would like to know more, please get in touch with Jim Ronald (jmronald AT MARK gmail DOT com or 082-222-4445).

 We hope that many SIG members will be able to take part in these different local SIG meetings.
 For more information, contact the local area get-together coordinator(s) nearest to you.
 For contact details please see the officers page.

-- Tokyo: Andy Barfield, Ken Ikeda, and Stacey Vye
+- Tokyo: Andy Barfield, Ken Ikeda, and Jenny Morgan

 Background to the local area get-togethers